rewinxd/bladeballrewin/README.md

 # bladeballrewin
-auto parry in blade ball 2025
+That's a script for blade ball there's auto parry on it join discord for more updates https://discord.gg/PMJRGtxmVP